 March 2011: Asked to substitute for high school geometry classes to focus on the platonic solids.
 Engaged the icosahedron and dodecahedron.
 Developed models of a cumulative or Pentakis dodecahedron.

-2009: Move to New Orleans from California to re-open a small production studio, to have a place for an Institute for Perfection Studies, and to launch the local productions in each DMA in the USA and each country around the world.
+2009: Move to New Orleans from California to re-open a small production studio, to have a place for a Center for Perfection Studies, and to launch the local productions by DMA (USA) and by country.

 2001: Re-branded the show for the third time.
 Small Business School clears on 200+ stations in the USA (PBS-TV) and thousands worldwide through the Voice of America-TV